-Last year, we tackled Shakespeare and Spanish language with a production titled Romeo y Margarita.
+In 2013, we tackled Shakespeare and Spanish language with a production titled Romeo y Margarita.
 The production featured 30 young actors and had sold-out houses every night.
 While Village Players is not a huge venue, the theater seats about 100 people and selling out the house is a big deal to the kids.

 Which brings us to the present.
 We’re branching out to produce theater with more than young actors and moving beyond only productions.